 Director, centralized maintenance and reliability

 Phil joined the Central Arizona Project as a reliability engineer in 2009 serving in this role for three years.
-From 2012-2019 he served as Maintenance West Manager responsible for Aqueduct and Pumping plant assets for one half of the canal system geographically from Parker to Mesa, Arizona.
-He began his career in the steel industry and for over 15 years held various positions in supervision, management, and reliability engineering for Bethlehem Steel Corporation.
+From 2012-2019 he served as Maintenance West Manager responsible for aqueduct and pumping plant assets for one half of the canal system, geographically from Parker to Mesa, Arizona.
+He began his career in the steel industry and for more than 14 years held various positions in supervision, management, and reliability engineering for Bethlehem Steel Corporation.